sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-filter/route-alerts.md

 ## Register dynamic runtime assets

-Contact routing is powered by the [sensu/sensu-go-has-contact-filter][12] dynamic runtime asset.
+Contact routing is powered by the sensu/sensu-go-has-contact-filter dynamic runtime asset.
-To add the asset to Sensu, use [sensuctl asset add][14]:
+To add the asset to Sensu, use sensuctl asset add:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-go-has-contact-filter:0.3.0 -r contact-filter